You follow me, I follow you back. Or vice versa. After a while you unfollow me.

 Not because I spammed you or annoyed you.
 For other reasons.

 I will unfollow you.
 No matter who you are.

 Irrespective whether my reaction is right or wrong, what did you get?
+I was your potential customer.
+But you turned your back on me, so I did the same.
 How did your action help your Twitter marketing?

 Unfollowing the people who don’t follow you back?
 It’s OK from a marketing perspective.

 Unfollowing spammers, people who pissed you off, trouble makers or alike?
 Fine.

 But unfollowing the other active tweeps … hmm … Nope, it’s not good for your marketing.
 Let’s analyze your reasons for unfollowing active followers and find better solutions …

 Then why did you actually follow me?
 Why did you follow hundreds, thousands, tens of thousands of people?
 It wasn’t because you planned to read hundreds or thousands of tweets or articles daily, was it?